|Applies To||RSA Product Set: SecurID|

 |Resolution||Using a variant of the workaround in article 000033802 (Microsoft Windows update MS16-101 breaks RDP from the RSA Authentication Agent 7.3.1 for Windows for all RSA challenged users) for this defect MIGHT provide a PARTIAL WORKAROUND in this case.
 "Partial," because it will break the use of native Remote Desktop Connection (mstsc.exe) on remote connections. |

-An alternative would be to see if RSA Engineering provides a fix or another work-around through RFE AAWIN-2319, for the capability to run the Remote Desktop Connection Manager from a Windows 2012 R2 Server that is protected by the RSA authentication agent to a Windows server that does not have the RSA authentication agent installed.
+An alternative would be to see if RSA Engineering provides a fix or another work-around through AAWIN-2319, for the capability to run the Remote Desktop Connection Manager from a Windows 2012 R2 Server that is protected by an RSA Authentication Agent to a Windows server that does not have the RSA agent installed.
+This is deemed a known Issue because using the GPO is a workaround unless/until RSA can re-architect the Windows agent to eliminate the need for elevated privilege.

 |Workaround||Use mstsc.exe instead of the RDP manager or CredentialUIBroker.exe or initiate RDP sessions with a non-challenged RSA user.|